Greek comfort food meets plant-based in this vegan Greek pastitsio. All the flavor of the traditional version but with a healthy twist!

 - ½ cup white cooking wine (make sure it is vegan to make this dish fully vegan)

-- extra 1 cup veggie broth to sauté or olive oil
+- extra 1 cup veggie broth or drizzle of oil , to sauté throughout

-Preheat oven to 350°F/180¯C. Cook brown rice in 2 cups veggie broth in a pot over the stove, watching to make sure it doesn’t burn.
+Cook brown rice in 2 cups veggie broth in a pot over the stove, watching to make sure it doesn’t burn.
+Remove from heat once all the broth is absorbed.
 The rice will be very al dente when done but you don’t want it fully cooked so that it doesn’t get mushy when adding it to the final dish.

 - Cook pasta according to package instructions, but less about a minute or so.
 You want the pasta slightly al dente since it will be baking again in the oven.

-Cover with foil and bake at 350°F/180°C for 35 minutes.
+Cover with foil and bake for 35 minutes.
 Remove foil and bake an additional 15 minutes.
 Let cool and set before cutting and serving for best results.

-- You can also omit the white wine if preferred, but it gives a great flavor to the dish.
+- You can also use more broth instead of the white wine if preferred, but it gives a great flavor to the dish.

-- If you want to make this nut free, you can add another head of cauliflower instead or sub with silken tofu.
+- If you want to make this nut free, you can sub with more cauliflower, white beans, sunflower seeds or a combo of any or all.
 The consistency and taste when baked may not be exactly the same but it will still work.

 - I use veggie broth throughout this dish so take note when calculating how much you need.